 - We fish to share with our families and friends, that is our biggest motivation, something very simple from the beginning of time: hunting for food and survival, nothing more.

 - Respect protected species: Last week I was lucky to see a goliath grouper, also known as jewfish in a permitted fishing area.
 Goliath groupers are not protected in Colombia.
-It was a beautiful animal, at least one meter long, very rarely seen these days in here, good enough for a few weeks of fish, but I decided not to shoot, instead I looked at him, admired him and then scared him off so he could at least have a new chance.
+It was a beautiful animal, at least one meter long, very rarely seen these days in here, good enough for a few weeks of fish, but I decided not to shoot, instead, I looked at him, admired him and then scared him off so he could at least have a new chance.
 The jewfish is on a no catch list in the Caribbean and especially in Colombia, it also offers little merit as of the sport, or as my good friend and excellent fisherman Nicolas Valencia says, “it’s like hunting cows.”
-The list is longer, so learn and educate yourself before going out.
+The list is long, so learn and educate yourself before going out.

 - Respect the minimum sizes: Read before jumping into the water.
 Learn about the permitted species and minimum sizes for each one.

 - Do not you fish in protected areas: simple, respect the parks and natural sanctuaries for ocean wildlife so we can always enjoy it and it can always recover.

 - No tanks: Simple, if you can’t dive then don’t dive, spearfishing has to be done while Freediving means you are holding your breath, otherwise it’s illegal and absolutely non-sustainable.

 - Stop thinking in pounds: Especially with octopus and lobster, both in the no catch list for the Colombian Caribbean.
 Instead of thinking in 10 pounds of octopus or lobster (catching 20 animals, ½ pound each) think on 2 pieces, 5 pounds each.